Make Me Real

 Make Me Real is the fifth album by German metal band Cypecore, released on 26 April 2024.
 It is the band's first album without founding bassist Chris Heckel, after his death in 2018.
 The band chose not to replace Heckel out of respect for his memory.
-Music videos were released for the singles "I'll Be Back" on 25 August 2023 and the title track on 16 March 2024.
+A music video was released for "I'll Be Back" on 25 August 2023.
 The band toured in support of the album in Germany with League of Distortion in April and May 2024.